 To find out more about the CYP Pathfinders, or MaPS’ wider work to improve the provision of financial education, please get in touch at firstname.lastname@example.org.

-MaPS’ Working-Age (Savings & Credit) Pathfinder Programme set out to build the evidence for how to help the 11.1m working-age people in the ‘financially struggling’ and ‘financially squeezed’ segments who don’t save regularly and the 9m people who use credit to buy everyday essentials.
+MaPS’ Working Age Savings and Credit Pathfinder Programme set out to build the evidence for how to help the 11.1 million working-age people in the ‘financially struggling’ and ‘financially squeezed’ segments who don’t save regularly, and the 9 million people who use credit to buy everyday essentials.

 We sought to test three models intended to achieve these outcomes: